riedyw/PoshFunctions/ReadMe.md

 New-QR                         Create New Quick Response Code New-ScreenShot                 To take a screenshot and save it to a file.
 New-Shortcut                   This script is used to create a  shortcut.
-New-WPFMessageBox              ...
-New-WPFMessageBox2             Describe purpose of "New-WPFMessageBox2" in 1-2 sentences.
 Read-HostWithDefault           A wrapper for Read-Host that includes a default value.
 Optionally can provide a prompt.
 Remove-BlankOrComment          A simple text filter to remove blank lines or lines that begin with a comment character.
 Remove-BomFromFile             To remove BOM (byte order marking) from a file.